adityatrips/usHub/README.md

 5. **Custom Designed Splash Screen:** UsHub starts with a custom-designed splash screen that adds a touch of uniqueness to the app's initial loading experience.

-6. **Custom Designed Icon:** The app icon is specially designed to be unique and personal, representing the essence of the relationship between Anjali Singh and the user.
+6. **Custom Designed Icon:** The app icon is specially designed to be unique and personal, representing the essence of the relationship between Anjali Singh and the used.

-# Free and Fair Use Statement for PHub Color Scheme

-The PHub color scheme utilized in the UsHub application is used strictly for aesthetic and design purposes.
-It is not intended to imply any association or endorsement from the original source.

-## Permissions Granted:

-1. **Aesthetic Use Only:** The PHub color scheme is employed solely for aesthetic and design elements within the UsHub application.

-2. **Non-Commercial Use:** The usage of the PHub color scheme is strictly non-commercial, and no financial gain or profit is derived from its incorporation.

-## Restrictions:

-1. **Misrepresentation:** The UsHub application does not claim any affiliation or endorsement from the original source of the PHub color scheme.
-It is essential to avoid any misrepresentation of association.

-2. **Inappropriate Content:** The PHub color scheme should not be used in a manner that promotes or associates with inappropriate or offensive content.

-3. **Commercial Use:** Any commercial use or exploitation of the PHub color scheme for profit is strictly prohibited without explicit permission from the original rights holder.

 ## Disclaimer: